Ha Ji-won: 1996–2001: Beginnings

 Best Supporting Actress award at the 21st Blue Dragon Film Awards.
 Later, Ha reunited with Ditto co-star Kim Ha-neul in the drama, Secret, playing an antagonist role.
 The drama earned her Best Rookie Actress recognition at the MBC Drama Awards and 37th Baeksang Arts Awards.

 In 2001, Ha had her first leading role in Beautiful Life, where she played the role of a chaebol hotelier's daughter, opposite Kim Rae-won.
 This was followed by another starring role in Days in the Sun opposite Ji Sung.

 In 2002, she appeared in Ahn Byeong-ki's in horror movie, Phone.
 The film was a huge success in South Korea and was also a hit in Italy, officially dubbing her as "Asia's Horror Princess".

 Following Phone in the same year was Yoon Je-kyoon's American Pie-inspired movie, Sex Is Zero, co-starring Im Chang-jung.
 The movie was the third most popular Korean movie in 2002 and ranked fifth among all films released in that year, winning Ha the Popularity Award at the 39th Baeksang Arts Awards.

 In 2003, Ha starred in her first historical drama, Damo.
 Damo was highly popular among viewers in their 20s and 30s and turned into a cultural phenomenon.
 Ha's performance as a lowly police detective was highly praised and she was given the Top Excellence award at the MBC Drama Awards.

+That year, she also she began dabbling into music and released her first album; Home Run, with the lead single being of the same name as the album & featuring Psy.

-In 2004, she starred in the heavy melodrama, What Happened in Bali, alongside Jo In-sung and So Ji-sub.
+In 2004, she starred in the heavy melodrama, What Happened in Bali, alongside Zo In-sung and So Ji-sub.
 What Happened in Bali was a huge success, with its final episode reaching a peak rating of 39.7%, and won Ha the coveted Best Actress recognition at the 40th Baeksang Arts Awards.
 Ha also appeared in two films, internet fiction themed movie, 100 Days with Mr. Arrogant opposite Kim Jae-won and romantic comedy, Love, So Divine with Kwon Sang-woo.
 However, both films were not as successful with audiences.